Questions From Applicants

 I am not a criminal lawyer.
 Can I still volunteer with Innocence Canada?

 Yes.
 Although you likely will not be tasked with reviewing a case, your legal expertise will be used to assist Innocence Canada in furthering its mandate in other ways.
 Innocence Canada also welcomes additional non-legal skills and interests, for instance, fundraising experience or bilingualism are assets.

 For more information on volunteer opportunities, please visit out Volunteer page.

 How is Innocence Canada funded?
 Do Innocence Canada lawyers get paid for their work?

 One of Innocence Canada's primary funders is the Law Foundation of Ontario (LFO).
 Innocence Canada is funded by grants and private donations only.
-Our organization is not financially supported by the government.
 We depend on the generosity of private donors.

 What is "fresh" evidence?

 “Fresh evidence” is new and significant evidence that was not available at the time of the trial and which points to innocence or raises serious doubts about the correctness of the conviction.

 This type of new and significant evidence is a mandatory requirement of submitting a s.
 696.1 application, also known as an application for ministerial review.
 A ministerial review application is an extraordinary remedy that is beyond the usual methods of appeal.
 The purpose of the application is to request that the Minister of Justice review the case on the grounds that the case is a miscarriage of justice.